ZDiriye/Weather-App/README.md

+**Status: Deprecated — this project is no longer maintained and may not run.**

 # Weather App for Sailors 🌊🌦

 This application is designed specifically for sailors to provide real-time weather updates, focusing on conditions important for safe navigation, such as wind speed, wave heights, and visibility.